Resorts World Casino opens in Catskills

-MONTICELLO, Sullivan County (WABC) --Resorts World Casino is opening its doors for the first time in the Catskills weeks ahead of schedule.
+MONTICELLO, Sullivan County (WABC) --Resorts World Casinoopened its doors for the first time in the Catskills, weeks ahead of schedule.

-The public will now have the opportunity to experience the region's most anticipated Las Vegas-style gaming.
+They rushed through the doors at 8 a.m. sharp, patrons from near and far hoping it is their lucky day.

+The debut of a 100,000 square foot full-fledged casino in Monticello that brings Las Vegas-style gaming closer to the metropolitan area.

 The luxury casino has more than 150 live table games and more than 2,000 slot machines.